scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 7:56
 Thanks for joining me today.
 7:57
-We've covered best practices for setting up and using 7:59 cloud monitoring, including what to monitor,
+We’ve covered best practices for setting up and using 7:59 cloud monitoring, including what to monitor,
 8:02